Skip to main content

 General

 Residence in University housing brings with it many benefits and certain legal obligations and responsibilities.
 This document constitutes the license between the Student and the University.
-By the Student's submission of this License to the University, the Student is accepting and agreeing to comply with the terms and conditions of the License, and with all University policies and procedures as outlined in the Student Handbook which contains the Student Code of Conduct, the Resident Student Handbook, and the Oswego Forward website.
-Submission of this License electronically via the University's housing web portal shall have the same legal force and effect as if the License had been physically signed and submitted by mail or in person.
-The License, including other material
+By the Student's submission of this License to the University, the Student is accepting and agreeing to comply with the terms and conditions of the License, and with all University policies and procedures as outlined in the Student Handbook which contains the Student Code of Conduct, and the Resident Student Handbook.
+Submission of this License electronically via the University’s housing web portal shall have the same legal force and effect as if the License had been physically signed and submitted by mail or in person.
+The License, including other material incorporated by link or reference, is subject to change as deemed necessary by the University without prior notice.

-All students are expected to activate and use their assigned SUNY Oswego email account.
-License correspondence will take place via the SUNY Oswego email assigned to the Student and the Student is considered duly notified upon transmission of information by the University
+License correspondence will take place via the SUNY Oswego email assigned to the Student and the MyHousing Portal and the Student is considered duly notified upon transmission of information by the University

 Personal Responsibility and Insurance

 The University cannot and does not assume responsibility for personal accident, injury, or illness to residents, guests or visitors, or for damage, theft, or loss of personal property, and the Student hereby releases the University, its trustees, officers, agents, faculty and employees from any liability on account of any accident, injury, illness, property damage, theft, or loss not caused by the University's gross negligence or intentional act or omission.
 The University will not reimburse the Student or their parents/guardians for damaged, lost, or stolen personal property.
 Students are encouraged to protect themselves from loss by purchasing appropriate insurance, as students are not covered under the University’s property and fire insurance policy.
 In that regard, students should review any homeowner's policy that the student or student's family might have to determine whether the contents of the student's University room are already covered or could be covered with a relatively inexpensive policy rider or should purchase renter’s insurance.
-When students consider this insurance protection, they should keep in mind the replacement cost of such items as computers, jewelry, musical instruments, electronics, books, calculators, clothes and shoes, and sports equipment.
+When students consider this insurance protection, they should keep in mind the replacement cost of such items as computers, jewelry, musical instruments, electronics, books, calculators, clothes and shoes, sports equipment, etc.

 University Responsibility to Provide Habitable Residence